VirtualPrawn/kekbot/README.md

  * %fortune - Roll a random fortune.
  * %modtest - Test to see if you're privileged.
  * %coinflip - Flips a coin.
 Outcome is either heads or tails.
- * %skip - Skips the song it is playing
+ * %skip - Skips the song it is playing                         (NOT WORKING WITH NEW UPDATE....
+YET)
  * %nextup - Says what song Kekbot will play next.
+(NOT WORKING WITH NEW UPDATE....
+YET)
  * %help - Redirects the user to this repo page.
  * %version - Tells version.

 Also, it now listens for these (case-sensitive) strings: